-- Review reports from management, and the External Auditors
+- Review reports from management and external auditors.

-- Review the risk profile of the organization and ensure high level risks are suitably controlled and treated
+- Review the risk profile of the organisation and ensure high-level risks are suitably managed and treated.

 Key Managers should:

-- Promote the adoption of the ISO 31000 Framework within their work areas;
+- Promote the implementation of the ISO 31000 framework within their work areas.

-- Monitor and lead the implementation of risk assessments appropriate to their work area in accordance with the framework and ensure that risks are identified and managed in their strategic planning, business planning and budget review process;
+- Monitor and lead the implementation of risk assessments, as appropriate to their work area and in accordance with the framework implemented.

 Risk management is critical, as the risks affecting organisations can not only have consequences for the economic performance and professional reputation of the company but may also have broader environmental, safety and societal outcomes.
 Organisations must, therefore, perform their due diligence in managing their risks and opportunities.